"I noticed you're the VP of Sales at [Company]..."

 - Earnings call mentions

-The math works out: 20 highly-personalized emails to signal-verified accounts outperform 200 generic emails to a static list.
+The math is straightforward.
+Twenty highly-personalized emails to signal-verified accounts will consistently outperform 200 generic emails to a static list.
+I've watched this play out across dozens of teams and the results aren't even close.

 Want buying signals delivered to your inbox weekly?
 Get a free analysis